The Strike (Westinghouse Studio One): Part Three

 The time for the strike approaches, and Gaylord must decide whether to proceed.
 One of the other officers advises Gaylord to sacrifice the 20 to save the 500: "We're gonna have to cross them off ...
 20 for 500 .. that's not a bad price."
 Gaylord refuses to accept the cold logic and arithmetic of sacrificing 20 to save 500.
 Gaylord wants to strip off his conscience and "inject something into my immortal soul to make me numb so that I'll quit feeling, so that I'll be a commanding officer instead of my brother's keeper."

 A soldier from the lost patrol is spotted swimming across the river.
 He is shot and killed by enemy fire as he reaches the shore.

 As the time for the strike gets closer, Gaylord breaks down, unable to give a command that will kill 20 men.
 Gaylord's subordinate officers urge him to take command.

 Helicopters arrive to evacuate the injured, and the time for the strike has arrived.
 Gaylord decides to give the order: "These gold leaves give me the power of god.
 To give, take, and trade lives.
 Tonight, I'm trading ... lives ...
 20 boys across the river for all of ours.
 That's a pretty fair numerical exchange ...
 Inside my gut I'm gonna ache from this second on. ....
 These are the responsibilities of command you don't read in the West Point manual."

-The regiment moves out, and the strike proceeds as Gaylord and chaplain watch the bombs drop.
+The regiment moves out, and the strike proceeds as Gaylord and a chaplain watch the bombs drop.
 Gaylord offers a final thought: "God rest their souls and God, forgive me."
 The chaplain assures Gaylord that God will do both.